The benefits of Gaming in Education: the Build A World case

 The social and psychological benefits of gaming

-On the other hand, the specific application of gaming in education generates a lot of benefits in the learning process.
+The benefits of gaming in education include several improvements to the learning process.
 Generally, educational video games and simulators teach many skills such as algebra, biology, computer programming and flight training.
 In particular, simulation games can develop the children’s soft skills.
 They indeed may increase the children’s sense of self esteem and improve socialization skills, leadership skills and team building.

 Let’s see specifically which are the benefits of learning through gaming, so that teachers and schools may comprehend the potential of integrating an educational gaming learning platform into their classroom.